Skip to main content

 Important

 Proceed with caution when deleting a data integration.
 This action removes all source data exclusively linked to that integration.
-Specifically, Unified Data Models (UDMs) that rely solely on the data integration you are deleting will also be removed.
+Specifically, UDMs that rely solely on the data integration you are deleting will also be removed.
 Additionally, dependent datasets and requests, including exceptions or remediation tasks, may be affected.
 To prevent unintended data loss, carefully review all potentially impacted areas prior to deletion.

 Navigate to Integrations.
 Hold the pointer over the data integration until you see a few options appear on the right-hand side.
 These options are Sync, Show, Edit, and a kebab (three vertical dots) menu.
 The kebab menu contains options to configure the mapping (if applicable), test the connection, delete the data integration, or cancel the data integration sync if it is running.